comp204p-team35/website-old/README.md

 Editing Pages
 -------------
 To edit a page, open the `.md` file corresponding to that page.
 So to edit the testing page open `testing.md`.
+Notice that all `.md` files start with some [YAML](https://en.wikipedia.org/wiki/YAML) code surrounded by three dashes.
+This gives Jekyll some information on how to render the page.
 Files are written using the [markdown](https://guides.github.com/features/mastering-markdown/) syntax and the [Liquid Templating Language](https://jekyllrb.com/docs/templates/).
 Changes should be automatically detected whilst the Jekyll server is running, but if for some reason this doesn't work then try running
 ```